-The Finalists For The 2018 National Book Awards
+'Florida,' 'Heartland' Among National Book Awards Finalists

 Books

-The Finalists For The 2018 National Book Awards
+'Florida,' 'Heartland' Among National Book Awards Finalists

 The selections were winnowed down from 1,637 books.

-On Wednesday, The National Book Foundation announced the 25 books that remain in the running for the National Book Awards, now in its 69th year.
+On Wednesday, the National Book Foundation announced the 25 books that remain in the running for the National Book Awards, now in its 69th year.

 The writers come from such places as Pittsburgh, Norway, Iran and Poland, and many of them have delved into some of the most pressing conversations of our time: racism, masculinity, addiction, the destruction of indigenous culture, class divides and corporations.